thnguyn2/diagnosis_code/README.md

 #Source code organization
 The project tree is as follows:

  * Folders:

 	iccv_paper/: a folder containing working version of the source code non-relevant_old_code/: a folder with old, depricated functions support/: a folder with supporting function

  * Files:

 The following files in the repo. folders are just for summarzing the results and new ideas.
 They are not very useful though.
 I will clean them up in a near future

 	EM for diagnosis.jnt: a journal file containing Tan's derivation on how to train a hierachical tree to learn the structure of the multi-class diagnosis problem. generate_gt_from_code_diagnosis.m: [TBA]
+	truncate_segmented_map_with_from_code_label.m: [TBA]
+	Fuzzy map for feature review.pptx: a summary of the class likelihood produced by the classifier Note on the TMA2B data.txt: what i learnt from a discussion with Dr. Sridharan at UC Davis README.md: this file

+The following files are the actual code

+	iccv_paper/demo.m: the main source code to process all the data.

+This file will call the following functions

+	support/findFileNameFromRois.m: find the name of all tiff files available.
+The data need to be organized in a specific structure as described below

+The following files are just for summarzing the results and new ideas.
+They are not very useful though.
+I will clean them up in a near future

+	EM for diagnosis.jnt: a journal file containing Tan's derivation on how to train a hierachical tree to learn the structure of the multi-class diagnosis problem. generate_gt_from_code_diagnosis.m: [TBA]